PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 Please review the Currency column and Price column in the 2022 Transactions.xlsx file with the Sales Price.xlsx file.
 If there are inconsistencies, please list them in table format and add a column for the price difference.

+Get the Quantity column for each of the transactions above and use this to calculate the total price difference.
+List them in a table format and include an overall total as well.

+Calculate the sales for each product key in the 2022 Transactions.xlsx file and match it with the Products.xlsx file.

+Please update the Products.xlsx file with the details of the Product Key 8 to Calculator.

 ```